trbohls/hello-world/README.md

 # hello-world
 trial run

-# Want to get a hold on coding and familiar with machine languages!!!
+# Excited to get into coding and scripting!!!